rancher/rancher-docs/docs/how-to-guides/advanced-user-guides/enable-api-audit-log-in-downstream-clusters.md

 :::tip

-Alternatively, you can use the directive `machineSelectorConfig` with proper machineLabelSelectors to achieve the same effect.
+You can also use the directive `machineSelectorConfig` with proper machineLabelSelectors to achieve the same effect.

 :::

-For more information about cluster configuration, refer to the K3s cluster configuration reference pages.
+For more information about cluster configuration, refer to the [K3s cluster configuration reference](../../reference-guides/cluster-configuration/rancher-server-configuration/k3s-cluster-configuration.md) pages.

 </TabItem>